ml-opensource/API-manifesto/README.md

 This API Manifesto is a fast and easy overview of the most important elements for building a rock-solid API, which both the backend and frontend team enjoys working with.
 APIs are suppose to be very strict, it's a contract between Backend & Frontend.
 In the same time, there is no reason for APIs to be different depending on which language / framework was used in the Backend.

-This is not a full blown manifesto, check the [Inspiration section](#inspiration) for full content
+This is not a full blown manifesto, check the [Inspiration section](#inspiration) for references to other manifestos with more details.

 Table of Contents
 =================